dHellerstein/wsurvey.lib/README.md

       easily enable user chosen sorting of an existing html table.
 Lots of options
 ###  wsurvey.wsShow
       show or hide html containers
-      Easily specify buttons to show or hide, to move to "top".
-Easy support for ESC (to hide most recent) wsShow is a simpler (with fewer resource demands) alternative to floatingContent.
+      Easily specify buttons to show or hide, to move to "top", an HTML container (such as a div) Easy support for ESC (to hide most recent) wsShow is a simpler (with fewer resource demands) alternative to floatingContent.
 ###  wsurvey.uploadFiles
       simplify file uploads using <input type="file" ...>, and drop zones, and explicit strings.